nf-core/website/src/content/docs/contributing/tutorials/nf-test_assertions.md

 }
 ```

-_Explanation_: This checks if the last line of a report file contains a specific string and if the file name ends with "hisat2_SE_report.txt".
+_Explanation:_ This checks if the last line of a report file contains a specific string and if the file name ends with "hisat2_SE_report.txt".

 ### Snapshot Selective Portion of a File

-_Motivation_: We can't make a snapshot of the whole file, because they are not stable, but we know a portion of the content should be stable, e.g. the timestamp is added in the 6th line, so we want to only snapshot the content of the first 5 lines.
+_Motivation:_ We can't make a snapshot of the whole file, because they are not stable, but we know a portion of the content should be stable, e.g. the timestamp is added in the 6th line, so we want to only snapshot the content of the first 5 lines.

 ```groovy
 assert snapshot(file(process.out.aligned[0][1]).readLines()[0..4]).match()
 ```

-_Explanation_: Creates a snapshot of a specific portion (first five lines) of a file for comparison.
+_Explanation:_ Creates a snapshot of a specific portion (first five lines) of a file for comparison.

 ### Snapshot Selective Portion of a File & number of lines

-_Motivation_: We can't make a snapshot of the whole file, because they are not stable, but we know a portion of the content should be stable and the number of lines in it as well.
+_Motivation:_ We can't make a snapshot of the whole file, because they are not stable, but we know a portion of the content should be stable and the number of lines in it as well.

 ```groovy
 def lines = path(process.out.file_out[0][1]).linesGzip